 What is the cost of painful intercourse treatment in Dubai?

-The cost of painful intercourse treatment with Botox is determined upon consultation with our board-certified aesthetic gynaecologist.
-This also depends on the nature of the patient’s needs, and the amount of Botox units used.
+The cost of painful intercourse treatment with King’s is determined upon consultation with our board-certified aesthetic gynaecologist.
+This also depends on the nature of the patient’s needs, and the amount of injectable units used.

 Get in Touch